 Content Aware Sidebars version 3.7 has been released, and it includes some major features that will help you take complete control over your widgets and sidebars.
 It might even change the way you think about WordPress widget areas in general.
 Let’s take a look inside!

-The Display Widgets plugin was recently removed from the official WordPress Plugin Repository because it contained a backdoor to publish spam content to sites using it.
+The Display Widgets plugin has been permanently removed from the official WordPress Plugin Repository because it contained a backdoor to publish spam content to sites using it.
 While the latest update of the plugin is safe to use, it is highly recommended to replace it.
 See the best Display Widgets alternatives here.
 Continue Reading »

 This release fixes a few reported bugs and includes performance and memory improvements, making Content Aware Sidebars even faster.
 It’s now possible to change the markup of widget areas and insert widgets in reusable blocks that e.g. can be used in WordPress Page Builders!